HealthBioscienceIDEAS/demon-imaging-harmonisation/docs/index.md

 *	niftyreg (C++) - for doing image registration
 *	nipype - for running registrations in python
 *	Python package for linear regression (pandas,scikit-learn?)
-*	ComBat - for running harmonisation
+*	ComBat - for running harmonisation.

 The lecture will be in two parts with their corresponding Jupiter notebooks.

 ## Datasets